 - are aware that a wilful or negligent breach of this policy’s processes and procedures may lead to disciplinary action being taken against them

-(iv) Ensure that data subjects who want to make enquires about their personal information are made aware of the procedure that needs to be followed should they wish to do so
+- Ensure that Data Subjects who want to make enquires about their Personal Information are made aware of the procedure that needs to be followed should they wish to do so

 5.4.3 The Information Officer is responsible for: